-I was recently asked to make a lot of cookies that needed to be shipped out of the country.
-I was a little worried becasue I was afraid the icing would bleed.
+I was recently asked to make a lot of cookies that needed to be shipped out of the country and I was a little worried because I was afraid the icing would bleed.
 Before I began making them, I decided to do a few experiments to see if I could come up with something that would help prevent icing from bleeding.
 I found something that worked for me.
-I know it may not work for everyone but, I know this will change the way I decorate!
+I know it may not work for everyone, but I know this will change the way I decorate!

 Supplies to Prevent Icing from Bleeding:

 (may contain affiliate links)

 Light Corn Syrup

 I made a tutorial several weeks ago on why royal icing bleeds.
 I used those tips every time I make cookies because I don’t think there is one thing that will magically make our bleeding troubles disappear.
 But when you take a few steps to prevent the problem, you can’t go wrong trying to find something that works better.
 When I had to make cookies to ship overseas, I went into panic mode.
 Those cookies needed to arrive without looking like a melted rainbow.

 I decided to paint light corn syrup on the edge of the icing.
 The corn syrup acted as a separator for the colors and you only need a little because it dries shiny and can be seen so be careful.
 Only paint the edge like in the first picture and let it dry completely.

 Then, apply the next color of icing.
 Guess what?
 It worked.
 So I tried it on the edge of white icing.
 After it dried, I added black icing and held my breath.
 It worked also.
 I even set the cookie on the counter in my kitchen and left if for 3 weeks and there wasn’t any bleeding at all.
 I was amazed.
 Then, I decided to make cookies to eat to see if I could taste the light corn syrup.
 I did taste it on a few of the cookies so I made another batch and used less syrup.
 It was perfect.